DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-05-status-label-research.md

 The survey was sent to 166 providers.
 We received 41 responses from:

 - 6 Higher Education Institutions (HEIs)
-- 25 School Centred Initial Teacher Training providers (SCITTs)
+- 25 School Centred Initial Teacher Training providers
 - 10 School Direct providers

 ## How we did the research

-For each of the status labels, we asked participants to:
+For each status label (‘conditions pending’ and ‘recruited’) we asked participants to:

-- describe what they thought the it meant
+- describe what they thought it meant
 - say whether they thought it meant that an application had received an offer
 - say whether they thought it meant that an application had accepted an offer
 - read a description of what we intended it to mean, then rate how well it conveyed that meaning
-- give alternative suggestions for it, saying why they thought their suggestion would be better
+- give alternative suggestions for what we might call that status, saying why they thought their suggestion would be better

 Some participants saw ‘conditions pending’ first but others saw ‘recruited’ first.